koajs/static-cache/README.md

 - There is no directory or `index.html` support.
 - You may optionally store the data in memory - it streams by default.
 - Caches the assets on initialization - you need to restart the process to update the assets.
+- Uses MD5 hash sum as an ETag.

 ## API